AamanPrime/AngryBirds/README.md

 - **Model Classes:**
   - Created key game components by developing the classes for:
+    - `BirdInterface`: Provides an overview for the implementation to other classes of Birds.
     - `BlackBird`: Handles the black bird character attributes and behaviors.
     - `Block`: Defines game blocks and their interactions.
     - `BlueBird`: Implements blue bird-specific features and properties.
     - `Catapult`: Manages catapult loading and launching mechanisms.
     - `LevelIcon`: Represents levels' icons on selection screens.
+    - `PauseMenu`: Implements the stopping of the in-between game feature.
     - `RedBird`: Red bird class to set specific behaviors.
     - `Rock`: Implements rock properties and interactions.
     - `Tnt`: Defines the TNT explosive object, including damage handling.